 Pictured left to right: John Kelly, Chairperson of CHA and Kaileigh Brown, Executive Director of TACT

-On Tuesday 26th July 2022 John Kelly, Chairperson of Cunninghame Housing Association presented a cheque for £500 to Kaileigh Brown, Executive Director of The Ayrshire Community Trust (TACT).
+John Kelly, Chairperson of Cunninghame Housing Association presented a £500 cheque to Kaileigh Brown, Executive Director of The Ayrshire Community Trust.

-The Ayrshire Community Trust, which is based in Saltcoats, forms part of the North Ayrshire Third Sector Interface (TSI) along with Arran Community and Voluntary Service.
-Their mission is to deliver programmes and projects that make a difference to people’s lives by encouraging, supporting and promoting community action.
-Other key areas of support they make available dependent upon the local context and need required are Volunteering Development, Social Enterprise Development and Charity support including but not limited to setting up, running a charity and funding support.
+TACT, based in Saltcoats, forms part of the North Ayrshire Third Sector Interface (TSI) with Arran Community and Voluntary Service.
+Their mission is to deliver programmes and projects that make a difference to people’s lives.
+They encourage, support and promote community involvement.
+Key areas of support they make available depends on local context and need.
+They are Volunteering Development, Social Enterprise Development and Charity.
+This includes but is not limited to setting up, running a charity and funding support.

-Similar to last year, TACT organised a Volunteers Online Celebration to highlight how pivotal volunteers have been, particularly over the last 2 years.
-Although society are moving forward from the pandemic there is still uncertainty of what the future holds and for some this is a huge challenge.
-This is where volunteers step in and everyone at TACT has been in awe with the support and dedication that volunteers have given.
+TACT organised a Volunteers Online Celebration to highlight how important volunteers have been over the last 2 years.
+Although society is moving on, there is still uncertainty of what the future holds.
+For some this is a huge problem.
+Everyone at TACT has been in awe with the dedication that volunteers have given.

-The funding provided by Cunninghame Housing Association assisted with the financial costs of running this year’s Volunteers Online Celebration and helped provide ‘goody bags’ for all of the volunteers who work tirelessly and give of so much of their own time to look out for others.
+The money from Cunninghame Housing Association helped with the costs of running this year’s Volunteers Online Celebration.
+It helped give ‘goody bags’ to the volunteers who work tirelessly.
+They give of so much of their own time to look out for others.

-The funding for The Ayrshire Community Trust came from the Associations “Making Our Communities a Better Place Fund” which operates throughout the year (1st April to 31st March) until the allocated funding is exhausted.
+The funding for The Ayrshire Community Trust came from the Associations “Making Our Communities a Better Place Fund”.
+This runs throughout the year (1st April to 31st March) until the funding is exhausted.

 Kaileigh Brown, Executive Director of TACT